crispab/codekvast/DEVELOPMENT-GUIDE.md

 The formatting of TypeScript is described and enforced by tslint.js files in the projects that use TypeScript.
 IDEA will automatically pick up and apply these settings when found.

+## How to do semi-manual end-to-end tests

+All of the non-trivial code is covered with unit tests.

+Some tricky integrations are covered by proper integration tests where the external part is executing in Docker containers managed by the tests.

+There is also a smoke test that launches MariaDB and Codekvast Warehouse by means of Docker Compose, and executes some Web Driver tests.
+This is just a smoke test though.

+To assist manual e2e tests, there is a number of sample apps that are managed by Gradle.
+They are configured to start with the latest
+Codekvast collector attached.

+### How to set up for doing development with live data flowing

+1. Launch 5 terminal windows
+1. In terminal #1 do `./gradlew :sample:jenkins1:run`.
+This will download and start one version of Jenkins with Codekvast attached.
+1. In terminal #2 do `./gradlew :sample:jenkins2:run`.
+This will download and start another version of Jenkins with Codekvast attached.
+1. In terminal #3 do `./gradlew :sample:sample-ltw:run`.
+This will launch the short-lived sample.app.SampleApp.
+1. In terminal #4 do `./gradlew :product:agent:daemon:bootRun`.
+This will start Codekvast Daemon that will make an inventory of the sample applications.
+It will also periodically produce data files to be consumed by the warehouse.
+1. In terminal #5 do `./gradlew :product:warehouse:bootRun`.
+This will start Codekvast Warehouse that will consume the data files produced by the daemon.
+1. Open a web browser at http://localhost:8080.
+It will show the warehouse web interface.

+### How to do rapid development of the web app

+In addition to the above do this:

+1. Launch a terminal window
+1. `cd product/warehouse/src/webapp`
+1. `npm start`.
+It will start an embedded web server on port 8088.
+It reloads changes to the webapp automatically.
+1. Open the web browser at http://localhost:8088

+### Canned REST responses for off-line webapp development

+When running the webapp from `npm start` there is a number of canned REST responses available.
+This makes it possible to develop the webapp with nothing else than `npm start` running.

+The canned responses are really handy when doing CSS & HTML development, where live data is not necessary.

+#### End-point /api/v1/methods

+In the Methods page, the canned response is delivered from disk by searching for the signature `-----` (five dashes).

+#### Updating the canned responses

+Canned responses has to be re-captured every time the warehouse REST API has been changed.

+The canned response for `/api/v1/methods` is captured by executing

+    curl -X GET --header 'Accept: application/json' 'http://localhost:8080/api/v1/methods?signature=%25&maxResults=100'|jq . > product/warehouse/src/webapp/src/app/test/canned/v1/MethodData.json

+from the root directory while `./gradlew :product:warehouse:bootRun` is running.
+When doing the capture, make sure that data from the three above mentioned sample apps is stored in the warehouse.

+(The JSON response is piped through `jq .` to make it more pretty for the human eye.)